pixpilot/scaffoldfy/docs/DRY_RUN.md

 # Dry Run Mode

 Dry-run mode allows you to preview exactly what changes would be made to your project before actually applying them.
-This is invaluable for understanding template behavior and avoiding unwanted changes.
+This is invaluable for understanding configuration behavior and avoiding unwanted changes.

 ## Overview